Staying Safe While Walking

 Do not let any person you do not know into the building.
 Persons may try to enter the door behind you, do not hold the door open for them if you do not know that they live in your building

 For tips related to off campus living, visit the Office of Students and Community Relations

 Online and Social Networking Security

 - When using social networking sites, never post personal identification information or photographs that could be used for identity theft

 - Never download insecure software from an unknown source

 - Do not download illegal programs or content from the internet

 - Keep any copy you may have of your pins or passwords in a safe location (away from the devices they unlock)

 - Keep a copy of all computer content either on the cloud or a separate external hard drive to prevent issues with a malware corruption

-- If you know of something related to technology at UVM that might put personal information at risk, seems contrary to policy or law, or raises ethical concerns, please report it by following the link to UVM's Information Security page here: How to Report Information Technology Concerns
+- If you know of something related to technology at UVM that might put personal information at risk, seems contrary to policy or law, or raises ethical concerns, please report it to UVM's Information Security Office

 Don't Be the Victim of a Scam